Locoduino/CAN_BUS_Shield/README.md

 or download the zip.

 ## Usage:

 Simply copy the CAN_BUS_Shield folder to your Arduino library collection.
 For example, arduino-1.6.12/libraries.
 Next time you run the Arduino IDE, you'll have a new option in Sketch -> Include Library -> CAN_BUS_Shield.
 Review the included examples in CAN_BUS_Shield/examples.

+## Modification by Locoduino
+A problem has been detected in a can device which is starting after being connected to a working can network (hot plug) :
+The problem is due to the fact that unwanted messages can be received before the setup of the filters, because the begin() causes a reset which delete the filters.
+Some incoming messages can be received between the begin() and the init_Filt().

+The solution is in this modification :
+In mcp2515_init() -> mcp2515_reset() is commented
+In begin()        -> pSPI->begin() is commented
+A new fonction start() is added.

+With this modification it is recommended to call the can fonctions in the setup in this order :

+start()
+init_Mask()
+init_Filt()
+begin()

+The example "set_mask_filter_recv.ino" has been modified in accordance

 ### 1. Set the BaudRate